Articles of Incorporation and Rules

 (Observation)

-Article 16 Any amendment or repeal of these rules requires a resolution by a two-thirds majority of the directors present at the board of directors meeting.
+Article 16.
+Amendments or repeal of these regulations require a resolution by a majority of two-thirds or more of the directors present at a board meeting.

-(Amended Supplementary Provisions) This provision shall come into effect on July 25, 2001.
+(Revised Supplementary Provisions) This regulation shall come into effect on July 25, 2001.

-This provision was partially revised on September 3, 2003.
+This regulation was partially revised on September 3, 2003.

-This provision was partially revised on July 22, 2009.
+This regulation was partially revised on July 22, 2009.

-This provision was partially revised on November 21, 2023.
+This regulation was partially revised on November 21, 2023.

 Back to top of page